LunarDevelopment/generator-m/README.md

 Injects environment (dev, prod and any other you'd like) variables into your `Config` constants.

 ##### How does it work?
 Your `main` module per default contains the two files `env-dev.json` and `env-prod.json` located under `app/main/constants/`.
-Any key value pair you define in those files will be copied into the `Config.ENV` constant located in `app/main/constants/config-const.js`, depending on which environment you chosse.
+Any key value pair you define in those files will be copied into the `Config.ENV` constant located in `app/main/constants/config-const.js`, depending on which environment you chose.
 So when you're working on dev, all key value pairs from the `main` module's `env-dev.json` will be copied to your `config-const.js`.
 Same goes for the prod environment respectively.
 Then simply inject the `Config` constant in any service or controller where you need to use it.

 ##### Choosing an environment
 When you run `gulp watch` or any other task that runs `gulp build` without specifying an environment it will default to the dev environment: